Books LIVE

 Her second novel, Touching the Lighthouse was also published under the Headline Review imprint in the UK, and both were published in German by Droemer Knaur.
 Her third book, Sad at the Edges, launched in 2003, was published by Stephan Phillips.

-She has been short-listed for the M-Net Book Prize and nominated for the Impac International Dublin Literary Award.
+She has been short-listed for the M-Net Book Prize and long-listed for the Impac International Dublin Literary Award.
 Her first book was chosen as a Dillon’s Debut in London, to be showcased as an “outstanding first novel”.

 When the German translation of Lighthouse was launched, she was invited to speak at Bayreuth University in Germany on Writing in a Transitional Society.